17.9Km 2024-04-23

 127 Gonghangmunhwa-ro, Jung-gu, Incheon

 Inspire Entertainment Resort is a grand resort complex comprising a variety of amenities and entertainment.
 It has a five-star hotel that consists of three buildings, each uniquely designed with a concept of its own.
 The resort also features Korea's first-ever 15,000-seat performance arena, an indoor water park roofed with a glass dome, and a banquet hall consisting of cutting-edge equipment and the largest hotel ballroom in Korea.
-In addition, the resort also has an outdoor entertainment park that can accommodate a maximum of 30,000 people, Korea's largest foreigner-only casino, a 150-meter digital entertainment street with stunning LED decor, and facilities for shopping and dining.
+In addition, the resort also has an outdoor entertainment park that can accommodate a maximum of 30,000 people, Korea's largest foreigner-only casino, a 150-meter digital entertainment street with stunning LED decor, and other leisure amenities.

 139, Pyeonghwagongwon-ro, Gimpo-si, Gyeonggi-do